 BA/MA in Economics

 Admission to the BA/MA program requires individual application for each student, and evaluation of each application by the Master’s Admissions Committee.
 Applicants must already be majors in Economics, and making good progress on satisfying the requirements listed below.
 The BA/MA program can be combined with undergraduate minors.

-Applicants to the BA/MA program are advised to apply in the second semester of their sophomore year, and no later than October 1 of the first semester of their junior year.
+A minimum of 144 credits are required.
 All required courses are 4 credit hours.